ICRA-2019/srrg_hbst/README.md

     examples/srrg_hbst_search_opencv_indices ../examples/test_images

-Showing the HBST matching performance for a sequence of 10 images using `indexed` Matchables <br/>
+Showing the HBST matching performance for a sequence of 10 images using `indexed` Matchables. <br>
-The example sequence of 10 images is part of the repository and can be found under `examples/test_images`
+The example sequence of 10 images is part of the repository and can be found under `examples/test_images`. <br>
+The example images are courtesy of the [KITTI Visual Odometry / SLAM Evaluation 2012](http://www.cvlibs.net/datasets/kitti/eval_odometry.php).

 ## Build your own Descriptor/Node types!
-The 2 base classes: `BinaryNode` and `BinaryMatchable` (see `src/srrg_hbst_types`) can easily be inherited <br/>
+The 2 base classes: `BinaryNode` and `BinaryMatchable` (see `src/srrg_hbst_types`) can easily be inherited. <br>
-Users might specify their own, augmented binary descriptor and node classes with specific leaf spawning <br>
+Users might specify their own, augmented binary descriptor and node classes with specific leaf spawning. <br>
-Two variants of subclassing are already provided in `src/srrg_hbst_types_probabilistic`
+Two variants of subclassing are already provided in `src/srrg_hbst_types_probabilistic`.

 ## It doesn't work?
 [Open an issue](https://gitlab.com/srrg-software/srrg_hbst/issues) or contact the maintainer (see package.xml)